SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ![processPaymentAsyncapi](img/processPaymentAsyncapi.png)

-Positive
+> aside positive
-: The AsyncAPI Java Spring Cloud Stream Generator Template includes many [Configuration Options](https://github.com/asyncapi/java-spring-cloud-stream-template#configuration-options) that allow you to change what the generated code will look like.
+> The AsyncAPI Java Spring Cloud Stream Generator Template includes many [Configuration Options](https://github.com/asyncapi/java-spring-cloud-stream-template#configuration-options) that allow you to change what the generated code will look like.

 #### *Direct Download of updated AsyncAPI document*